-Information updated February 2019
+Information updated February 2020

-The Lester Prairie Police Department can be reached at 320-395-2100.
-Emergency calls should be directed to 911.
+The Lester Prairie Police Department can be reached at (320) 395-2100.
+Emergency calls should be directed to 9-1-1.

-Lester Prairie Police Chief Bob Carlson can also be reached at firstname.lastname@example.org.
+Lester Prairie Police Chief Bob Carlson can also be reached at: firstname.lastname@example.org.
 He generally has office hours from 9 a.m. to noon.
 The police department is located at 36 Juniper St. N., Lester Prairie, MN 55354.

 A Letter from the Chief of Police

-As the Chief of Police, I am responsible for the administration of the department.
-I work a regular patrol shift during the day, teach Drug Abuse Resistance Education (5th and 8th grade) during the school year, serve as the school liaison officer, and work with the City Council and City Department Heads to make the city work efficiently and effectively.
-I represent the City of Lester Prairie in the following organizations and associations: President of the McLeod County Chiefs of Police Association, Lester Prairie Community Youth Task Force and the Crisis, Health and Safety and Student Assessment Teams (Lester Prairie Public School).
+As the chief of police, I am responsible for the administration of the department.
+I work a regular patrol shift during the day, teach Drug Abuse Resistance Education (5th and 8th grade) during the school year, serve as the school liaison officer, and work with the city council and city department heads to make the city work efficiently and effectively.
+I represent the City of Lester Prairie in the following organizations and associations: president of the McLeod County Chiefs of Police Association, Lester Prairie Community Youth Task Force, and the Crisis, Health and Safety and Student Assessment Teams (Lester Prairie Public School.)

-The City of Lester Prairie has a city website available for your viewing at www.lesterprairiemn.us.
-You are now able to see, review and fill out information from the convenience of your home.
-We have our House Watch Form on the website and we will give your home special attention when you are on vacation if we are notified.
+The City of Lester Prairie has a city website at www.lesterprairiemn.us.
+You are now able to see, review, and fill out information from the convenience of your home.
+We have our house watch form on the website and we will give your home special attention when you are on vacation if we are notified.
 We have also put our “Most Wanted” on the website and hope it can be a useful tool for you to help us apprehend those with warrants for their arrest.
-The permit to purchase a handgun application form can also be located on the website.
+The permit to purchase a handgun application form can also be found on the website.

-I am very proud of the work we have done and enjoy the community I work for.
+I am very proud of the work we have done, and enjoy the community I work for.

 Robert N. Carlson, CEM